top of page

 Yes—if you do it intentionally.
 Alcohol isn’t the problem.
 Overdoing it is.

-PRO TIP: If your goal is demanding, consider reducing or pausing alcohol.
+Pro tip: If your goal is demanding, consider reducing or pausing alcohol.
 Your body will thank you.